psibir/spoiltracker/README.md

 Spoiltracker is a Python package that helps track the expiration dates of products.
 It calculates expiration dates based on the production dates and shelf life information and generates an expiry report for products that are approaching their expiration dates.

-## Simple Product Expiration Date Management
+## A Simple Product Expiration Date Management Tool

 Spoiltracker is useful for businesses that deal with perishable products and need to keep track of their expiration dates.
 It can be used in various industries such as food and beverage, agriculture, perishable goods logistics, warehousing, pharmaceuticals, and cosmetics.
 The package helps businesses to: